tlogan/ERST/README.md

 - Type inference for programs with the following combination of features:
     - streaming/partial programs
         - analysis on recursive-decent parse-tree
-        - converting right-recursive parse-tree to left-recursive analysis
+        - analysis of top-down parse-tree (without left-recursion) for left-associative semantics.
         - adds layer of complexity that's not apparent in a normalized AST
     - extrinsic types
     - relational types